Table of Contents

 The frequency of deworming your pet depends on various factors, including their age, lifestyle, and risk of exposure to parasites.
 Here’s an overall guideline:

-By following these guidelines and implementing a regular deworming schedule, you can ensure your furry friend remains happy, healthy, and free from pesky parasites.
-Remember, prevention is always better than cure when it comes to parasite control, so don't forget to mark your calendar and keep up with your pet's deworming regimen… or take the remembering out of it by using Itch!
-We’ll deliver all your parasite treatments right to your door exactly when it’s due so you don’t have to even think about it!
-Just tell us about your pet HERE to get started!
-Here's to a parasite-free future for you and your beloved pet!
+By following these guidelines and implementing a regular deworming schedule, you can ensure your pet is happy, healthy, and free from pesky parasites.
+So you never forget, try subscription services like Itch - We’ll deliver all your parasite treatments right to your door exactly when it’s due so you don’t have to even think about it.
+Just tell us about your pet HERE to get started.
+Here's to a parasite-free future for you and your furry friend!

 Worms are sadly a common concern for pet owners.
 These parasites can infest our furry companions, leading to discomfort and potential health issues.
 Here we'll unravel the world of worms in pets, addressing what they are, what causes them, whether all dogs and cats need worming, how to treat worm infestations, and most importantly, how to prevent them.
 By the end, you'll be equipped with the knowledge to keep your pets super healthy and worm-free.